 01 Oct Domestic Violence Awareness

-Beginning in 1981, October became National Domestic Violence Awareness Month.
-It started as a day to connect battered women’s advocates across the country.
-Today, domestic violence affects millions of men and women.
-It is important during this month to educate the public on domestic violence, identifying that it is not just physical or verbal violence; it could also be in the form of theft, stalking, or manipulation.
+In 1981, October became National Domestic Violence Awareness Month.
+It started as a day to connect battered women’s advocates across the country, providing the opportunity to come forward and share their story.
+Since then, October has been dedicated to educating people about the signs of domestic abuse.
+Domestic violence comes in many forms and isn’t always physical or verbal violence; it could also be stealing, stalking, or manipulation.

 Domestic violence is a serious public health problem that affects millions of Americans, not specific to any age, gender, race, or sexual orientation.
 On average, nearly 20 people per minute are physically abused by an intimate partner in the United States.
 This equates to more than 10 million people a year.